littlee/canvas-sprite/README.md

 Even simple sprite sheet animation can be done with pure CSS, but:

-- the animation looks shaking on Android device when the element is using repsonsive unit in some case.
+- the animation looks "shaking" on Android device when the element is using repsonsive unit in some case.
-- the animatoin looks flashing on iOS device when the sprite image's dimension is too large.
+- the animation looks "flashing" on iOS device when the sprite image's dimension is too large.

 ## Install!